ndrplz/dilation-tensorflow/README.md

 Pretrained weights have been converted to TensorFlow from the [original Caffe implementation](https://github.com/fyu/dilation).

-Currently, only the model pretrained on CityScapes is available.
-I plan to convert soon also the model trained on CamVid dataset.
+Model pretrained either on CityScapes or on CamVid datasets is available.

 You you're looking instead for a *Keras+Theano* implementation of this very same network you can find it [here](https://github.com/DavideA/dilation-keras).